GraphLite-AI/GraphLite/CONTRIBUTING.md

 # Push to your fork
 git push origin feature/your-feature-name

-# Go to GitHub and create Pull Request
+# Go to GitHub and create Pull Request from your fork
 ```

 ### Pull Request Template